oktadev/okta-blog/_source/_posts/2023-07-17-enterprise-ready-getting-started.md

 You can pick which workshop to participate in and the order in which you participate.
 Choose the workshops that best address your next most pressing need.

-> We want to ensure you can follow the workshops and focus on understanding how to enhance the application for enterprise use cases, so don't use this base application as a template for your B2C or B2B application - it has some obvious intentional security shortcomings!
+> We want to ensure you can follow the workshops and focus on understanding how to enhance the application for enterprise use cases, so don't use this base application as a template expecting a production-quality B2C or B2B application - it has some obvious intentional security shortcomings!

 {% include toc.md %}